HomeMy WebLinkAbout1938-05-24 357

 wanted to get on and if the Board had in mind that the

-cost to the town would'be $12. per month per worker, it
+cost to the town would be $12. per month per worker, it

-quotas. increased.
+quotae. increased.
 Mr. Ross moved that Mr. Raymond write

 Mrs. Rogers and explaih the situation in Lexington and ask